Newfoundland (island): First inhabitants

 Later both the English and French settled the island.
 They were followed by the Mi'kmaq, an Algonquian-speaking indigenous people from eastern Canada and present-day Nova Scotia.
 As European and Mi'kmaq settlement became year-round and expanded to new areas of the coast, the area available to the Beothuk to harvest the marine resources they relied upon was diminished.
 By the beginning of the 19th century, few Beothuk remained.
 Most died due to infectious diseases carried by Europeans, to which they had no immunity, and starvation.
 Government attempts to engage with the Beothuk and aid them came too late.
 The Beothuk did not have friendly relations with foreigners, unlike the Mi'kmaq.
 The latter readily traded with Europeans and became established in settlements in Newfoundland.

 European contact and settlement

 Newfoundland is the site of the only authenticated Norse settlement in North America.
 An archaeological site was discovered in 1960 at L'Anse aux Meadows by Norwegian explorer Helge Ingstad and his wife, archaeologist Anne Stine Ingstad.
 This site was the subject of archaeological studies throughout the 1960s and 1970s.
-This research has revealed that the settlement dates to about the year 1000, and the site contains the earliest-known European structures in North America.
+This research estimated that the settlement dates to about the year 1000, and the site contains the earliest-known European structures in North America.
+In 2021, an interdisciplinary team used the Miyake event of 993–994 as a benchmark in dendrochronology (tree-ring studies) to precisely determine that Vikings were present in L'Anse aux Meadows in Newfoundland in year 1021.

 Designated as a World Heritage Site by UNESCO, it is believed to be the Vinland settlement of explorer Leif Erikson.
 (The Icelandic Skálholt map of 1570 refers to the area as "Promontorium Winlandiæ" and correctly shows it on a 51°N parallel with Bristol, England).
 Before and after the departure of the Norse, the island was inhabited by indigenous populations.